AWikia/SkinEvelution/docs/CSSRecomendations.md

 ```

 ## Always check against contrast
-When picking up custom colors, you should check them to have enough contrast (By Evelution's Definition, min contrast is 3 for low contrast and 4.5 for more contrast).
+When picking up custom colors, you should check them to have enough contrast (By Evelution's Definition, min contrast is 3 for low contrast, 3.75 for med-low contrast, 4.5 for medium contrast, 5.25 for med-high contrast, 6 for high contrast, 6.75 for hi-vhi contrast and 7.5 for very high contrast).

 Using theming variables like ``var(--secondary-accent-background-color)`` as background color and ``var(--secondary-accent-foreground-color)`` as foreground color is one of the best choices you can do as you will have forced-colors support out of the box.